 By Chuck Mikolajczak

-NEW YORK, Jan 24 U.S. stocks fell on Friday, on
+NEW YORK, Jan 24 U.S. stocks fell on Friday, in

-the heels of a selloff in emerging market assets, hurt by growth
+the wake of a selloff in emerging market assets, hurt by growth

 concerns in China and as expectations grew that the Federal

 Reserve will trim its market-friendly stimulus measures further.

 With many market participants expecting the Fed next week to

 shave its stimulus by another $10 billion a month, investors